BiDAlab/ExploringTransformers/Readme.md

 # Experimental Protocol

 In this repository we include the experimental protocol followed in our experiments for the two popular public databases whuGAIT [\[2\]](https://github.com/qinnzou/Gait-Recognition-Using-Smartphones) and OU-ISIR [\[3\]](https://www.sciencedirect.com/science/article/pii/S003132031300280X).
-It was presented by Zou *et al.* in [\[2\]](https://github.com/qinnzou/Gait-Recognition-Using-Smartphones), being a predefined division of the database into development and evaluation datasets is included in order to facilitate the comparison among approaches.
+It was presented by Zou *et al.* in [\[2\]](https://github.com/qinnzou/Gait-Recognition-Using-Smartphones), being a predefined division of the database into development and evaluation datasets in order to facilitate the comparison among approaches.